Dec 11, 2020 - Research

 The risk of IPF is thought to be partly influenced by genetics.
 For example, a variant in the promoter of the MUC5B gene may predispose its carriers to chronic inflammation — and eventually to IPF — by reducing the clearance of harmful substances such as cigarette smoke.[3]

-However, known genetic variants are not likely to fully explain who develops IPF, or why.
+However, known genetic variants are not likely to fully explain who develops IPF or why.
 Through our study,[4] we hope to find novel risk factors for manifesting IPF symptoms within and beyond the genome.
-Previous studies suggested that environmental factors, including infections with certain viruses (e.g. the Epstein Barr virus causing mononucleosis),[5] smoking, or occupational exposures,[6] may also contribute to IPF risk.
-Other studies have linked IPF to acid reflux disease, postulating that stomach acid may get aspirated into the lungs and cause the characteristic scarring.
+Previous studies suggested that environmental factors, including infections with certain viruses (e.g., the Epstein-Barr virus causing mononucleosis),[5] smoking, or occupational exposures [6] may also contribute to IPF risk.
+Other studies have linked IPF to acid reflux disease, postulating that stomach acid may get aspirated into the lungs and cause characteristic scarring.

 IPF and COVID-19 Risk

 There is strong evidence that suggests individuals with lung conditions such as IPF are at higher risk for COVID-19 and its complications.[7]
 Additionally, IPF and severe COVID-19 share a set of risk factors.
 For example, men are at higher risk for both COVID-19 and IPF, so too are older adults.
-Certain underlying conditions such as those that affect the cardiovascular system also put one at higher risk for both IPF and COVID-19.
+Certain underlying conditions, such as those affecting the cardiovascular system, also put one at higher risk for IPF and COVID-19.

 Because IPF is a rare condition, we did not have enough data to investigate the connection between IPF and COVID-19 in depth.
 We did, however, inquire whether individuals diagnosed with IPF are more likely to report taking protective measures such as physical distancing during the current pandemic.

-Early on in the pandemic, we asked 23andMe research participants whether they practiced social distancing or avoiding crowds.
+Early in the pandemic, we asked 23andMe research participants whether they practiced social distancing or avoiding crowds.
 We found a strong correlation, suggesting individuals with an IPF diagnosis were more likely to avoid public gatherings (OR= 1.87, P-value=1.74e-5).
-The correlation held when adjusted for age, sex, essential worker status, education, urban vs. rural residence, and timing of the measurement.
-Associations with the two other measures of physical distancing — keeping distance from others, and avoiding public places — were not statistically significant.
+The correlation held when adjusted for age, sex, essential worker status, education, urban vs. rural residence, and measurement timing.
+Associations with the two other measures of physical distancing — keeping distance from others and avoiding public places — were not statistically significant.

 IPF Insights